nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/provisioning.rst

 ----------------------

 For automated provisioning of credentials, you can use the script :file:`provision.py` that is available in the :file:`samples/cellular/lwm2m_client/scripts/` folder.
-To set up the script, you must set your username and password for the AVSystem's Coiote Device Management server as environment variables and pass the device serial port as a parameter when you run the script.
+If you use AVSystem's Coiote Device Management server, you must set your username and password for the server as environment variables when you run the script.
 See the following code:

 .. code-block:: console